Forbidden Planet (1956) starring Leslie Nielsen, Walter Pidgeon, Anne Francis

 - Lt.
 Farman (Jack Kelly, To Hell and Back).
 Ship navigator, Commander Adams best friend, and his competitor for the affections of Altaira

 - Doc Ostrow (Warren Stevens, The Barefoot Contessa).
 Ship’s physician and Adams’ right-hand man

 - Chief Quinn (Richard Anderson, The Six Million Dollar Man).
-Chief engineer, who does the impossible with technology before breakfast; clearly the inspiration for Scotty on Star Trek
+Chief engineer, who does the impossible with technology before breakfast.
+He’s clearly the inspiration for Scotty on Star Trek

-- Cook (Earl Holliman, Giant).
-Ship’s cook and comedy relief, who has Robby the Robot synthesize alcohol for him
+- Cook (Earl Holliman, Visit to a Small Planet).
+Ship’s cook and comedy relief.
+He has Robby the Robot synthesize alcohol for him.
+Lots of alcohol!

 - Dr. Morbius (Walter Pidgeon, Advise and Consent).
-The only living survivor of the expedition, an archeologist who somehow got the advanced scientific knowledge to build Robby
+The only living survivor of the expedition.
+He’s an archeologist who somehow got the advanced scientific knowledge to build Robby.

 - Altaira Morbius (Anne Francis, Hook, Line and Sinker).
-The lovely daughter of Dr. Morbius, who was born after the rest of the colony was wiped out by and unknown force.
-And now that she sees adult men, and is being wooed by at least two of them, that same murderous force is back, and killing crew members.
+The lovely daughter of Dr. Morbius.
+She was born after the rest of the colony was wiped out by an unknown force.
+And now that she sees adult men, and is being wooed by at least two of them, that same murderous force is back.
+And killing crew members.

 Are there any negatives?
-The only things that come to mind is the villain of the movie, that monster from the Id.
+The only things that come to mind is the villain of the movie.
+The monster from the Id.
 It is clearly a Disney cartoon.
 It would frankly have been better to have never seen the monster at all, only it’s outline.
 But as I say, it’s a minor quibble.